ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 RECRUITMENT SERIES

 => OK everyhting has been updated and checked twice, I had a temporary value for Gota Alv last year, can you confirm it's still 20 ?
 What happened this year for the pass not be opened ?

+BIOMETRIC DATA

+There is only one line , I guess it's not done ?

 ## Tunisia